 The tax impact of a transaction or item can be uncertain until a conclusion is reached with the relevant tax authority or through a legal process.
 The Company uses in-house tax experts when assessing uncertain tax positions and seeks the advice of external professional advisors where appropriate.
-The assessment of the uncertain tax position is done by first making a determination of whether it is more likely than not that a tax position would be sustained upon an examination, and then by calculating the amount of the benefit, of that tax position that meets the more likely than not threshold, that should be recognized in the financial statements.

-As of December 31, 2022, and 2021, the Company recorded a provision of \$0.3 million and \$0.1 million for unrecognized tax liabilities including interest and penalties.
+As of December 31, 2021, and 2020, the Company recorded a provision of \$0.1 million and \$0.2 million for unrecognized tax liabilities including interest and penalties.
 The Company records interest and penalties related to income tax amounts as a component of income tax expense.